roocs/rook/docs/source/dev_guide.rst

 Prepare a release
 -----------------

-Update dependency locks with ``conda-lock`` and keep the legacy explicit Conda spec for transition compatibility.
+Update dependency locks with ``conda-lock`` and keep the explicit deployment spec for transition compatibility.

 .. note:: You should run this on your target OS, in our case Linux.